"Silver Linings," "Moonrise Kingdom" top Spirit nominations

 LOS ANGELES Quirky comedies "Silver Linings Playbook" and "Moonrise Kingdom" led nominations on Tuesday for the 2013 Spirit Awards, one of the largest celebrations of independent films.

-The two movies notched up five nominations apiece, including best feature film and director, just ahead of the mystical "Beasts of the Southern Wild," gay drama "Keep the Lights On," and dark drama "Middle of Nowhere" with four each, organizers announced.
+The two movies notched up five nominations apiece, including best feature film and director, just ahead of the mystical "Beasts of the Southern Wild," gay drama "Keep the Lights On," and dysfunctional family comedy "Middle of Nowhere" with four each, organizers announced.

 Bradley Cooper and Jennifer Lawrence were both nominated for their lead roles in "Silver Linings Playbook" as a mentally ill man and a young widow who strike up an unusual romance, while John Hawkes and Helen Hunt were recognized for their performances as a disabled man and his sex surrogate in "The Sessions."